Toyota Tercel: Third generation (L30; 1986)

 The third generation Tercel arrived in North America in late 1986, for the 1987 model year.
 As with Tercels globally, it received the new 12-valve E-series engine family.
 In North America, only the 1.5-litre engine was available, producing 78 hp in federalized trim.
 In 1987 (for the 1988 model year), Toyota introduced the Tercel EZ to North America.
 Fitted with less standard equipment than the standard Tercel it has vinyl upholstery, a four-speed manual transmission, rubber mats instead of carpeting, and a deleted passenger's side sun visor.
-This was also when the two-door sedan model was introduced, sometimes referred to as a "coupe" in the United States.
+This was also when the two-door sedan model was introduced, sometimes referred to as a "coupe" in the United States where it was offered as base and DX model grades.
 The two-door sedan was exclusively sold in North America, as most economy car buyers elsewhere expected either a hatchback or four doors on their sedans.

 For the 1990 model year, the Tercel Wagon was discontinued, having been upgraded to the larger platform used for the Corolla/Sprinter Carib.
 Non-motorized two-point passive seatbelts for the front seats were introduced in 1990 in the United States only.